indocom/lumina/docs/after/financial-aid.md

 id: financial-aid
 title: Financial Aid
 ---
-:::caution
+:::note
-This page contains broken links and might not be updated.
+Some links might be broken.
 We will update it soon!
 :::